LLNL/axom/src/components/sidre/docs/sphinx/datastore.rst

  * Query the number of Buffers that exist
  * Query whether a Buffer exists with given id
  * Retrieve Buffer with given id
- * Iterate over set of Buffers in DataStore
+ * Iterate over the set of Buffers in a DataStore

 Please see :ref:`buffer-label` for more information about using Buffer objects.